skip to content

 The body-centred cubic structure is based on the simple cubic structure, but has an additional lattice point at the very centre of the cube.
 The packing efficiency and the nearest neighbour interaction are slightly higher than for the simple structure, so it is more common in nature.
 Prominent metallic solids with this structure are Irom (Fe), Chromium (Cr), and Tungsten (W).

-Make your own 3D paper model of a body centered cubic structure with our cutting instructions, and explore its nature.
+Use the following instruction to make your own 3D paper model of a body centered cubic structure.

 Instructions and learning points Template